cubecart/v5/README.md

 # Welcome to CubeCart v5

-Please find install and upgrade instructions online following the links below.
-CubeCart is a registered trade mark of Devellion Limited which is a UK registered company (5323904).
-[Software License Agreement](http://cubecart.com/software-license)
+CubeCart is a ecommerce software solution used by tens of thousands of merchants globally.
+The "CubeCart" name is a registered trade mark of Devellion Limited which is a UK registered company (5323904).
+Please do take the time to read our [Software License Agreement](http://cubecart.com/software-license).

+Install and upgrade instructions can be found online following the links provided below.

 ## Installation
 https://support.cubecart.com/index.php?/Knowledgebase/Article/View/193/0/how-can-i-install-cubecart-v5